910aman/static_E-commerce-website/README.md

 <h1 align='center'> Hello, I am Aman Chauhan </h1>
 I have created a complete e-commerce website using the React and It is a Static website:

-Navigation Bar:
+<b>Navigation Bar:<b/>
 The video begins with the creation of a navigation bar, allowing users to navigate to different pages on the website.

 Homepage:
 The homepage features a hero element, creating a visually appealing introduction to the website.

 Product Showcase:

-Products popular in the "bman" category are highlighted on the homepage, providing users with quick access to popular items.
+Products popular in the "man","women" and "kids" category are highlighted on the homepage, providing users with quick access to popular items.

 Exclusive Deals Banner:
 An exclusive deals banner is showcased, where special offers or promotions can be displayed to attract customer attention.

 New Collections:
 The video covers the process of adding new products from an admin panel, and these new additions are dynamically displayed in the new collections section.

 Newsletter Subscription Box:
 A newsletter subscription box is implemented, allowing users to subscribe for updates, promotions, or newsletters.

 Footer:
 The video concludes with the creation of a footer containing links to various sections, providing additional information and navigation options.

-Overall, the tutorial seems to cover the essential elements of an e-commerce website, including navigation, product display, promotions, and user engagement features like newsletter subscriptions.
+Overall, the essential elements of an e-commerce website, including navigation, product display, promotions, and user engagement features like newsletter subscriptions.
 Viewers can expect to learn how to build these components using the M Stack technology.